-Joining the ranks of Jared Fogle (aka the Subway spokesperson) and Jeffrey Jones of Ferris Bueller’s Day Off, Mark Salling has plead guilty to possession of child pornography involving a prepubescent minor.
+Salling joined the ranks of Jared Fogle (aka the Subway spokesperson) and Jeffrey Jones of Ferris Bueller’s Day Off, when he pleaded guilty to possession of child pornography involving a prepubescent minor.

 In addition to jail time, Salling will have to pay $50,000 per victim.
 To date, we do not know how many victims will request restitution but this is certainly going to put a dent in Salling’s bank account, especially as right after he was indicted he was fired from the project he was working on, Gods and Secrets.
 It is doubtful Hollywood will welcome him back with open arms after his release from prison so this financially penalty is going to hurt–as it should.